michal-h21/make4ht/README.md

 ## File matches
 \label{sec:postprocessing}

-Another type of action which can be specified in the build file is `match`.
-It can be called on the generated files:
+Another type of action that can be specified in the build file is `Make:match`.
+It can be used to post-process  the generated files:

     Make:match("html$", "tidy -m -xml -utf8 -q -i ${filename}")

 The above example will clean all output `HTML` files using the `tidy` command.

-The `match` action tests output filenames using a `Lua` pattern matching function.
+The `Make:match` action tests output filenames using a `Lua` pattern matching function.
 It executes a command or a function, specified in the second argument, on files whose filenames match the pattern.

 The commands to be executed can be specified as strings.
-They can contain `${var_name}` placeholders, which are replaced with corresponding variables from the `parameters` table.
-The templating system was described in the subsection \ref{sec:commandfunction}.
-There is and additional variable available in this table, called `filename`.
+They can contain `${var_name}` placeholders, which are replaced with corresponding variables from the `settings` table.
+The templating system was described in subsection \ref{sec:commandfunction}.
+There is an additional variable available in this table, called `filename`.
 It contains the name of the current output file.

-If function is used instead, it will get two parameters.
-The first one is the current filename, the second one is the `parameters` table.
+If a function is used instead, it will get two parameters.
+The first one is the current filename, the second one is the `settings` table.

+    Make:match("html$", function(filename, settings)
+      print("Post-processing file: ".. filename)
+      print("Available settings")
+      for k,v in pairs(settings)
+        print(k,v)
+      end
+      return true
+   end)

+Multiple post-processing actions can be executed on each filename.
+The Lua action functions can return exit code.
+If the exit code is false, the execution of the post-processing chain for the current file will be terminated.

 ### Filters
 \label{sec:filters}